Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Guess I’ll have to get creative…” I pulled out two knives from my Item Box and scanned the wall for weak spots.
 Coating the blade with mana, I stabbed it into the wall and quickly let the mana dissipate.
 Timed correctly, I was able to lodge the knife into the wall, creating a handhold of sorts.

 Using this method, scaling the wall was manageable.
-With Chrys on my back once again, the two of us stabbed our way to the balcony above.
+With Chrys on my back once again, the two of us stabbed and climbed our way to the balcony above.
 Somehow, I had a foreboding feeling that I was going to drop into a very strange situation, but I ignored it and pushed on.
 We were invading the clan’s headquarters like some sort of assassin, so it wasn’t going to feel proper in the first place.

 After climbing up, we could hear some muffled noises coming from the room.
 I charged through the open door expecting to get into a fight with some guards, but the sight of numerous girls surrounding a half-dressed Yi Long in bed was the only thing we saw.

 “Haa….
 Just, just get out of here.
 All of you now.”
 I relaxed my threatening pose as I tried to shoo them away.
-My motivation to save Yi Long had quickly deflated as I happened on a somewhat envious scene.
+My motivation to save Yi Long had quickly deflated as I happened upon a somewhat envious scene.

 “Wait!
 It’s not- I mean, I’m not here willingly!!!”